On Career Progress as a Freelancer

 I’ve been freelancing for long enough now that I’ve had several other writer friends come to me asking for advice on how to do it.
 I think sometimes they’re looking for a step-by-step, and I’m afraid I always leave them disappointed because the truth is, there really isn’t one.
 Every freelancer’s path is going to be different, which is simultaneously one of the best and the worst things about being self-employed in general.

 It’s like the difference between playing a side-scroller or an open-world RPG.
-A side-scroller has a logical, clear progression from level to level—you don’t need to wonder what order to do things in, or where you should go next.
-In an open-world RPG, you can spend hours just wandering around before you accomplish a single game objective, or accidentally wander into map areas with enemies you’re not strong enough to fight yet and have to backtrack to a more familiar space until you’re ready to face them.
+A side-scroller has a logical, clear progression from level to level—you don’t need to wonder what order to do things in or where you should go next.
+In an open-world RPG, you can spend hours just wandering around before you accomplish a single game objective, or accidentally wander enemies you’re not strong enough to fight yet and have to backtrack to a more familiar map area until you’re ready to face them.
 It’s up to you to decide when you’re ready to fight the next boss, or which activities and areas you’re most interested in spending time on.
 It’s no coincidence that open-world RPGs usually have a significantly longer average playtime than side-scrollers, too.
 If you want to do speed runs, you’re probably playing the latter type—and, I would argue, if your goal is to make quick advancement into a 6-figure salary, traditional employment is where you should focus.
 You absolutely can reach that income level as a freelance writer, but it’ll take some time to build.

 I write about career-oriented topics for one of my freelance clients, so I spend more time than I ever thought I would looking up advice for how to secure promotions, land a better job, and otherwise grow a career for those who are traditionally employed.
 None of this advice really applies for me, though—or for most people who are self-employed, I would imagine.
 Those tips are for people who devote all of their work schedule to a single employer at a time, who increase their salary and advance their careers by leveraging their workplace accomplishments to negotiate raises, promotions, or new roles.